stgeorgeshurstville/bulletin/_docs/song.md

 order: 2
 ---
 ## 9:30am
-1. To God be the Glory
+1. All Creatures Of Our God and King
-2. And Can It Be
+2. Behold The Lamb of God
-3. Turn Your Eyes Upon Jesus
+3. The Servant King
-4. I have decided to follow Jesus
+4. This Kingdom

 ## 4pm
 1. Yet Not I But Through Christ In Me